KamilKrol5/learning-cards/backend/API_description.md

     body is returned.
     ```json
     [
         "User created"
     ]
     ```
-    If one of the fields is not provided the api will return a response with corresponding error.
+    If one of the fields is not provided the API will return a response with corresponding error.
 The form of such an error below.
     ```json
     {